matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 **Question 49: You need to store data for X and therefore you are using a cache for Y. How will the cache affect data retrieval?**

-- A cache will continue to store data even if power is lost, imporving availability.
+- A cache will continue to store data even if power is lost, improving availability.
 - Caches can get out of sync with the system of truth.
 - A cache improves the execution of client-side JavaScript.
 - :white_check_mark: **Using a cache will reduce latency, since retrieving from a cache is faster than retrieving from SSDs or HDDs.**